ros2/design/articles/141_static_remapping.md

 ## Remapping rule syntax
 This is a proposal for the ROS 2 remapping rule syntax.
-It attempts to be the same as ROS 1 syntax when possible, and different where it supports new features.
+It attempts to be the same as ROS 1 syntax when possible.

 Use cases supported by this syntax: